I love Italy: The gelato, the papagalli, the dolce far niente. Somehow my head got tangled in these clichés like a fork in a heap of spaghetti.

-Then, once back to town, you can stroll along the promenade.
+Then, once back in town, you can stroll along the promenade.
 Relax for a while on a bench and just lay your eyes on the majestic mountains in the backdrop of the green-blue lake where colorful sails move indolently across the still waters.
 VACATION!

 Colico is also the best place to take a dip in the lake since it has some natural beaches.
 At the other places, you have to go to a Lido which is nice, but also a bit costly.

 Here in Colico you just look for a place on the grass under a big tree, take out your book – or take a nap.
 On the northern shore, there is even a stretch of sandy beach in front of the meadow.
 But since there the water is easily accessible, that’s where all the families are staying.
 Hence, it’s packed and noisy and you might get hit on the head by a ball.